drcnavad/Linear-Regression-Assignment/README.md

 - Bright, sunny days on working days has a highest number of registered users.
 Casual user numbers are higher on weekend or holiday.
 - 2019 has higher average number of users as compared to 2018

+## Recommendation
+- The company should be well prepared with a good avaibility of bikes during summer and fall season.
+- Weekdays tend to have higher number of registered users.
+The company should focus on gaining more registered users to get repeat business during peak hours.

 ## Technologies Used
 - Python